 What we do?

-- Wellbeing Café to support people diagnosed or living with dementia advice and information on dementia and mental health provided by health and social care services.
+- Wellbeing Café supports people diagnosed or living with dementia advice and information on dementia and mental health provided by health and social care services.

 - Established new Social Prescribing Programme.